Horsepower Calculator guide

 When should I use the Horsepower Calculator?

 Use it when your task matches one of these common needs: Convert horsepower to watts or kilowatts.
 Convert kilowatts into mechanical horsepower.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the value, source unit, target unit, format, or mode the page asks for.

 What is the Horsepower Calculator doing with my inputs?